CIT85/files/w6_css.md

 ## 🎉 Congratulations

-You’ve completed your fourth css code-along for this class!
+You’ve completed your third css code-along for this class!
 Here is how I will grade:

 1. Were all commits done correctly and has associated valid HTML and CSS: 60 points